-Until now, we assumed a linear TUF dependency on changes of averages and standard deviations.
+Until now, we assumed a certain (linear) TUF dependency on changes of averages and standard deviations.
 A next step would be to determine threshold values regarding user acceptance of the service.
 In case the value of the throughput utility function drops below such a threshold, a QoS alarm should be issued.
-This can happen by SNMP trap messages towards a Network Management System (e.g. [15]), followed by control actions aiming at improving the QoS experience.

-Alternatively, shape and parameters to be included into the NUF or TUF (e.g. a non-linear function) can be determined through comparative experiments between the service quality at the inlet and at the outlet of the network, given a certain network impairment (e.g. loss or throughput variation) and followed by determining thresholds for issuing QoS alarms as described above.
+This can happen by SNMP trap messages towards a Network Management System (e.g. [11]), followed by control actions aiming at improving the QoS experience.
+Alternatively, the NUF or TUF can be determined through comparative experiments between the service quality at the inlet and at the outlet of the network, given a certain network impairment (e.g. loss or throughput variation) and followed by determining thresholds for issuing QoS alarms as described above.
 In practice, these steps should be carried out in cooperation with service and network providers.